-Jenna and her brother Gavin, who’s about to turn 7, are a number of the rising variety of youngsters receiving a Christian classical schooling.
-They attend Christ the Savior Academy considered one of Wichita’s 3 classical Christian colleges.
+Jenna and her brother Gavin, who’s about to turn 7, are among the rising variety of youngsters receiving Christian classical schooling.
+They attend Christ the Savior Academy, considered one of Wichita’s 3 classical Christian colleges.

 The model appears lower back to the education of America’s Founding Fathers, derived from classical Greece and the Middle Ages, and imbues it with a Christian worldview.

 - Newton couple creating virtual truth software in basement